vector-js/vector/website/content/examples/unit-circle-angle.md

 {{< highlight javascript >}}
 /**
 * @title Unit Circle Angle
-* @description An interactive to demonstrate how the radius of a circle can be used to measure the angle between two rays.
+* @description An interactive to demonstrate how a point along the circumference of the unit circle also defines an angle in the polar coordinate system.
 * @tags [math]
 * @date June 9, 2019
 * @author Kurt Bruns